Hunt-class destroyer

 The Hunt class was a class of escort destroyers built for the Royal Navy during the early stages of the Second World War.
 The first vessels were ordered in early 1939 to meet the need for compact, well-armed, escort capable of fleet screening and convoy protection.

 The class saw extensive wartime service, particularly in the defence of coastal convoys in the North Sea and English Channel, as well as in operations in the Mediterranean, including the Malta Convoys, the North African campaign, and the invasion of Sicily.

-Ships in the class were named after British fox hunting packs or hunting region, maintaining a tradition of naming Royal Navy vessels after countryside themes associated with rural Britain.
+Ships in the class were named after British fox hunting packs or hunting region, maintaining a tradition of naming Royal Navy vessels after rustic themes associated with rural Britain.

-The name 'Hunt class' continues in modern naval service with the current class of mine countermeasure vessels.
-These later vessels, introduced in the late 20th century, are built of glass-reinforced plastic (GRP) hulls to reduce magnetic signature and are minesweepers and minehunters.

 History

 Before the Second World War, analysis by the Royal Navy concluded that two types of destroyer were necessary, large, heavily armed vessels designed for fleet operations and smaller, more economical ships for trade protection.
-Older fleet destroyers were initially reallocated for escort work, they proved unsuited to the role.
+Older fleet destroyers were initially reallocated for escort work but they proved unsuited to the role.
 Their machinery, designed for high-speed manoeuvres, was inefficient at the slower speeds required for convoy escort, significantly reducing their operational range.
 Their hull forms, built for speed, offered poor sea-keeping at low speeds that was compounded by the addition of new equipment to their superstructures.

 A new type of warship was developed, this "fast escort vessel" sacrificed some gun and torpedo armament, as well as some speed, in favour of reduced cost, simplified construction and suitability for mass production.
 These vessels were later named "escort destroyers".
 Eighty-six Hunt-class escort destroyers were completed during and shortly after the Second World War.
 Of these, seventy-two entered service with the Royal Navy and fourteen were transferred to Allied navies under various wartime agreements.
 A further fourteen ships were transferred to foreign navies in the post-war period.